 A vestige of the thoughts that once we had.

-By decoding the poem, Mike assumes that the 'vestige' referred to is something that Christina hid on herself before being captured.
+By decoding the poem, Mike assumes that the 'vestige' referred to is something that Christina hid on herself before being captured when he first met her.
 At the morgue, the elderly, rat-faced coroner Dr. Kennedy (Percy Helton) pulls out the drawer containing Christina's body.
 With the camera positioned inside the morgue drawer - from the corpse's point-of-view - Hammer muses about "something small, something she could hide, but where would she hide it?
 She didn't have time at the gas station.
 She swallowed it.
 (To the nodding coroner) And if she swallowed it, you've got it."
-In his office, the mercenary, corrupt coroner reaches for a drawer and removes the key that he found in Christina's stomach, extending his other hand for a pay-off.
+In his office, the mercenary, corrupt coroner reaches for a drawer and removes the key that he had found in Christina's stomach during the autopsy, extending his other hand for a pay-off.
+[Factual Error (possibly): Could you autopsy an incinerated body inside a vehicle and find a key in the deceased's stomach?]
 When Hammer refuses to peel off any more bills, the greedy coroner replaces the key in the drawer - Hammer violently slams the drawer shut and crushes the man's hand.
 The man screams as Hammer grins sadistically at his pain.
 Eventually, he releases the drawer and the man whimpers as he falls to the floor.

 The key is labeled: "H.A.C." for the Hollywood Athletic Club - Hammer's next destination.
 After being slapped around, the defenseless old desk attendant (Keith McConnell) in the club identifies the key as Nicholas Raymondo's locker key, part of his ten year membership.
 Hammer is led to the locker room where the locker is opened and the 'great whatzit' is found - it is a leather-bound and strapped case sitting at the bottom of the gym locker.
 Inside the leather case is another heavier, metal-lined case, hot to the touch.
 As he opens the case, a blinding-bright, luminous light emanates from within, and seers a burn across his right wrist.
 He replaces the leather top and tells the bewildered attendant: "Whatever it is, keep away.
 Don't let anybody near."
 When he returns to his car, Lily has disappeared.